aws-deepracer-community/deepracer-for-cloud/README.md

 ## Installation

-A step by step [installation guide](https://github.com/larsll/deepracer-for-cloud/wiki/Install-DeepRacer-in-Azure) for manual installation in Azure is available.

 The package comes with preparation and setup scripts that would allow a turn-key setup for a fresh virtual machine.

 	git clone https://github.com/larsll/deepracer-for-cloud.git